toppeMRI/PulseGEq/README.md

 ## Get the source code

-To ensure that the submodule(s) are loaded, add the `--recurse-submodules` option to the git clone command:
+To ensure that the submodule(s) are loaded, add the `--recursive` option to the git clone command:

 <!---
 $ git clone --recurse-submodules git@github.com:toppeMRI/PulseGEq.git>